The first thing you need to know to successfully thrift shop is that price does not equal value.

 The whole point of shopping at a thrift store is to not look like you shop at a thrift store.
 But I’ll sure as hell tell you what I paid for an entire outfit because I’m proud and I love leaving the little bbs SHOOK.

-I’m constantly asked how I’m able to construct the majority of my wardrobe in such a thrifty way and still look like a bad bitch.
+I’m constantly asked how I’m able to construct the majority of my wardrobe in such a thrifty way and still look like an absolute icon.
 I have to say, it is a lifestyle: I was raised to do this (Thanks Mel.)

 I grew up having a different understanding of how you place value on consumer goods.
 Why would I spend more money at a department store when I knew I could fulfill the same need cheaper at a thrift store.